braidchat/braid/developing.md

 If you edit a cljs file in the repo, it should auto-update the page in the browser (no need for refreshing).

+Note: currently in dev mode (the default profile), you cannot invite users or upload avatars.
+We're working on it.

 # Issues and Extras

 ## better clojurescript repl